-Let’s be straight: no tool in the world will magically make you DevOps (or agile, or lean).
-DevOps champions collaboration and communication between development and operations teams, so it’s more of a cultural shift than a magic recipe.
+Let’s be straight: no tool in the world will magically make you DevOps (or agile, or lean, or capable of continuous delivery…) DevOps champions collaboration and communication between development and operations teams, so it’s more of a cultural shift than a magic recipe.

 However, there are tools and technologies that support automation and collaboration between teams.
-People often ask us about the tools we use to support the DevOps way of working at Atlassian (besides our own).
-So I put together a buyer’s guide that will point out things to look for when shopping for DevOps tools, as well as tell you which tools we use on our teams.
+People often ask us about the tools we use to support DevOps practices at Atlassian (besides our own), so we put together a buyer’s guide that will point out things to look for when choosing among popular DevOps tools, as well as tell you which tools we use on our teams.

 Let’s be straight: no tool will magically make your team DevOps.

 Although many tools touch all phases of the development cycle in one way or another, no single tool we know of plays the primary role in each phase.
 So when thinking about DevOps tools, breaking it down by phase is helpful.
-I’ll break it down like this: plan, build, continuous integration, deploy, operate, and continuous feedback.
+Here are our preferred tools for each phase of the development cycle.

 Collaborate on vision and design